 The history and culture of Matobo National Park invite you on a safari of exploration.
 In the local Ndebele language, Matobo means ‘bald heads’ – a reference to the granite domes in the area.
 These rocks exist as giant boulders, with smaller versions balancing atop the other, creating formations similar to art.
 The Matobo area is home to some of the oldest rock paintings in the world, making it a significant archeological and historical area.

-Exploring ancient grain bins from cultures of old, spending time learning traditional Ndebele rituals, exerting yourself to climb rock faces, or follow in the footsteps of guides to find rhino – Matobo is a place to surrender to the gentle side of Africa.
+The Matopos is also where the Ndebele people buried their great king, Mzilikazi, and where Cecil John Rhodes was laid to rest on the “Hill of the Benevolent Spirit”.
+Rhodes was a British mining magnate and politician who served as Prime Minister of the Cape Colony from 1890 to 1896.
+Exploring ancient grain bins from cultures of old, spending time learning traditional Ndebele rituals, or exerting yourself to climb rock faces, Matobo is a place to surrender to the gentle side of Africa.

 A safari to Matobo National Park, Zimbabwe with Jenman African Safaris

 Take your Zimbabwe safari experience to the next level with the 7-day Rhino Track and Trail package.